h-m0r1/BondXtract/README.md

 - **Relative Position**: Spatial relationship between atoms
 - **Bond Type**: Classification based on covalent radii

+### Important Note on Space Group Symmetry

+When a space group number is detected in your CIF file, BondXtract automatically loads the necessary symmetry operation data.
+However, the embedded symmetry operations are based on standard setting and origin choice 1.
+If your crystal structure uses different axis orientations or origin choices, the symmetry operations may not match exactly.
+In such cases, it is recommended to ensure your CIF file contains explicit symmetry operations for accurate analysis.

 ## Technical Details

 ### Supported File Formats
 - **CIF (Crystallographic Information File)**: Standard format for crystallographic data
 - **Space Groups**: All 230 crystallographic space groups supported
 - **Atom Types**: All elements from the periodic table

 ### Browser Compatibility
 - **Modern browsers**: Chrome, Firefox, Safari, Edge